My land is within an SPA mitigation zone, what does that mean?

 A series of mitigation zones have been established around the SPA to protect it against the impact of new development (e.g. the potential for more visitors to the heathland).

 The first zone is drawn at 5km from the SPA and the other at 7km.
 Parts of the Borough lie within these zones.
 A map of these areas can be found in our Thames Basin Heaths FAQ (PDF document).
-For a more detailed search on your property, you can use the Council's interactive mapping system.
+For a more detailed search on your property, you can use the Council's online policy map.

 How does being in a mitigation zone impact on my development?